Crafting the Shopify admin

 Aim for one admin across many devices

 Information and functionality should be the same across devices and operating systems.
+Adapt the UI to Android, iOS, and the Web so merchants can think about what they want to achieve, not how the interface works.

 Avoid launching features on one platform but not others.